 With rapid economic growth in Taiwan and traffic saturation on the Sun Yat-sen National Freeway,plans were made for the Second Northern Freeway (the northern section of National Freeway No.3).On March 5,1987,an Engineering Office for the Second Northern Freeway was established by the Freeway Bureau.What's more,to relieve population pressure in metropolitan Taipei and to speed up the development of eastern Taiwan,the Ministry of Transportation and Communications established the Preparatory Office of the Nanyi Expressway Engineering Project on April 17,1989,to handle the planning and construction of an expressway between Nangang and Ilan.

-In order to unify authority over the construction of national freeways,the Northern Engineering Office for the Second Northern Freeway and the Preparatory Office of the Nanyi Expressway Engineering Project were merged into the new Taiwan Area National Expressway Engineering Bureau, which was responsible for the overall planning, design and construction of Taiwan's freeway network.
+On January 5,1990 in order to unify authority over the construction of national freeways,the Engineering Office for the Second Northern Freeway and the Preparatory Office of the Nanyi Expressway Engineering Project were merged into the new Taiwan Area National Expressway Engineering Bureau, which was responsible for the overall planning, design and construction of Taiwan's freeway network.